randruc/Lazuli/doc/kernel/best_practices/think_twice_before_using_enums/think_twice_before_using_enums.rst

 -----------------------------------

-The first consequence of the C specification is that ``enum`` constants don't have a fixed size accross different architectures, as the size of an ``int`` varies between architectures/compilers.
+The first consequence of the C specification is that ``enum`` constants don't have a fixed size across different architectures, as the size of an ``int`` varies between architectures/compilers.
 This is quite a well-know fact amongst C programmers.